chill0516/Elk-Stack-Project/README.md

 ![Image1](https://github.com/chill0516/Elk-Stack-Project/blob/main/Diagrams/topofinish.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of the **/etc/ansible/*.yml** file may be used to install only certain pieces of it, such as Filebeat.

   - _Note: Use the [Filebeat Configuration YML](https://github.com/chill0516/Elk-Stack-Project/blob/main/Ansible/filebeat-configuration.yml) to look at the Filebeat Configuration YML_.
   - _Note: Use the [Filebeat Playbook YML](https://github.com/chill0516/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml) to look at the Filebeat Playbook YML_.